tejaswigowda/ame220-oCourse-iCourse/ASSIGNMENTS/A1/README.md

 # Assignment 1

-## Due September 10th before midnight.

 ## Task

-Create a private github repository called `AME220Fall2021` and add me (`tejaswigowda`) as a collaborator.
+Create a private github repository called `AME220Spring2022` and add me (`tejaswigowda`) as a collaborator.
 The repository should contain a `README.md` that has the following information: